Garden Route Road Trip itinerary

 For our night in Oudtshoorn we stayed at Miles B&B Guesthouse, run by a local family.
 The stay was very comfortable, and they even arranged for us to be picked up and dropped off for our dinner reservation.
 Miles B&B Guesthouse is cute and comfortable, and in the morning you’ll get breakfast made for you by a very cute elderly couple.

 From Oudtshoorn, continue your trip through South Africa by driving to the winelands of Stellenbosch and Franschoek, approximately a 4.5 hour drive.
+From Stellenbosch, head over to Cape Town, and don’t miss climbing Table Mountain and hiking Lion’s Head.

 Is it safe to self drive the Garden Route?